 - CCS Collect (also known as Commercial Collection Services Ltd);

 Are there any Time Limits on HMRC’s Capacity to Collect Debts?

 No time constraints on HMRC capacity to collect tax debts.
-Indeed, the debt may e transfer from generation to generation in some severe cases.
-Time limits fluctuate from circumstance to circumstances.
+Indeed, the debt may be transferred from generation to generation in some severe cases.
+Time limits fluctuate from circumstance to circumstance.
 As an example, councils can collect business rates for up to 20 years.
 VAT & income tax though has no time limitations.

 Court Action Pending From HMRC

 If HMRC is threatening court action.
-It is then essential you deal with the matter URGENTLY.
+It is then essential you deal with the matter thoroughly.
 For assistance to ensure you get the

 the best possible chance.
 Contact HBG Advisory on 0800 612 5448.